miquel-corral/cleaning_data/CodeBook.md

 ## Raw data

-The data used in this assignment represents data collected from the accelerometers from the Samsing Galaxy S smartphone.
-A full desription is available at the site where the data was obtained:
+The data used in this assignment represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description is available at the site where the data was obtained:

 [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)